bbtatt/bbkilo/README.md

-# bbtt_editor
+# bbkilo
-FLTK-based editor based on "https://www.fltk.org/doc-1.1/editor.html"
+The text editor based on kilo.
+Reference to Build Your Own Text Editor (https://viewsourcecode.org/snaptoken/kilo/)